open-control-systems/device-hub/README.md

 ## How It Works

 First, an IoT device should be manually or automatically registered in the device-hub.
 Then, device-hub starts to fetch device telemetry and registration data and stores it in the long-term storage.
-In addition, device-hub stores information about registered devices, so when it's restarted it automatically reconnects to registered devices, and a much more, see the full [list](#Features) of supported features.
+In addition, device-hub stores information about registered devices, so when it's restarted it automatically reconnects to registered devices, and much more, see the full [list](#Features) of supported features.

 ## How To Use It